Creating and editing Drills

 Drills are adaptive learning exercises that ensure that you learn more efficiently and retain better what you have learned.
 Drills can be made manually, you can upload them.

 2. By uploading a file

-The quality of the drills that you design are an important element of the success of the course or training for which the drills are designed.
+The quality of the drills that you design is an important element of the success of the course or training for which the drills are designed.
 We are happy to help you with the instructional design of these drills.
-We have made a quick start quide.
+We have made a quick start guide.
 In 10 easy steps you can create drills that meet and exceed your learning objectives.
 Click here to go to the Drillster instructional design principles.

 In this article will be explained how to manually create a Drill.